Close Mobile Navigation

 About 70% of oral and throat cancers10

-Furthermore, men who engage in anal sex are at a higher risk of contracting anal HPV and may subsequently develop anal cancer.11,12
+Furthermore, men who engage in anal sex have a higher risk of contracting anal HPV and may subsequently develop anal cancer.11,12

 Speak to your doctor immediately if you discover changes on your penis, scrotum, anus, mouth, or throat, such as6: